"Dance to the beat of your dreams."

 To enter, we will line up at the far door.
 To exit, we will use the doors closest to the restrooms.

 Parents/guardians may only enter the room when there is an observation day.
-If you feel that your dancer may need some transitional help into the dance space, please email Candace Lee and the team will do our best to accommodate your dancer’s needs.
+If you feel that your dancer may need some transitional help into the dance space, please email Genevieve Garcia and the team will do our best to accommodate your dancer’s needs.